Want to start reading immediately? Get a FREE ebook with your print copy when you select the "bundle" option. T+Cs apply.

 Alternatively, there are some people still getting behind the idea of cold calling, however, this can cause backlash.

 In a recent article addressing the tone that is needed during the current climate of anxiety and grief, Mark Schaefer asks ‘how would you sell to somebody at a funeral?

 I am not sure you would cold call or sell to somebody in those circumstances, but this is still good food for thought.
 The same applies to those considering cold sales emails.
 I have seen many being called out on social media currently for insensitivity, so this can be a dangerous route to take…

 So how can you sell and market in a coronavirus world?

 Feedback from senior leaders across the globe, all points towards social selling.
 Social selling will empower you with the digital skills you need to approach sales with B2B or B2C customers online appropriately and sensitively – during the current circumstances and beyond.

 Providing you with tips and techniques to engage with decision-makers and change-makers, and ultimately 'hack' the buying process, social selling focuses on building your authority and influence as a sales professional on social media, so you can then build the platform to be able to reach customers early enough in their decision-making process to engage much quicker than through traditional methods.

 In my book, Social Selling, I take the reader through every stage of what they need to do to become a successful social seller.

-The book is NOT about me and my journey or about personal branding but designed to be a workbook for any salesperson to work through, to empower and help them on their journeys to digital.
+The book is NOT about me and my journey or about personal branding but it's designed to be a workbook for any salesperson to work through, to empower and help them on their journeys to digital.
 You can find out more here.